CoryWilliamsGIS/Dissertation/README.md

 Course: Msc Geographic Information Science
 Academic Year: 2017-2018

-Please note, in some instances, examplem code, rather than repetitive code has been supplied.
+Please note, in some instances, example code, rather than repetitive code has been supplied.